ESTOS/PhoneDialer/readme.md

 - Agent Logout may require a password.
 Added logout parameters if the driver requires them.

 Sourcecode contains all modifications, and the required ATAPI lib also provided from JulMar Technology.
-Sourcecode is available for download from http://www.estos.net/download/sourcecode/phonedialer.zip Provided as Visual Studio 2017 project.
-(Visual Studio 2017 © Microsoft Corporation)
+Sourcecode is available for download from https://github.com/ESTOS/PhoneDialer Provided as Visual Studio 2017 project.
+(Visual Studio 2017 (c) Microsoft Corporation)